premchander-revature/interviewquestions/DDL.md

 -------

-11.Which of the following below defines a `VIEW`?
+11.Which of the following defines a `VIEW`?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)